-*Mean±SE mortality of three replicates, means followed by same small letters are not significantly different according to DMRT.
+*Mean±SE mortality of three replicates; means followed by same small letters are not significantly different according to DMRT.

 4. Conclusion

 In our study, we used 100% pure essential oils and insect growth regulators on sesame seeds.
 They showed promising results based on their respective insecticidal properties.
-Although peppermint oil results found on par with the results of neem oil and deltamethrin.
-In case of IGRs, pyriproxyfen provided adequate control, however, it is can be further evaluated in combination with other biorational insecticides for complete control of stored grain pest.
-In the current results suggest that peppermint oil can be used as an alternative to synthetic insecticides for the management of T. castaneum in the storage of sesame seeds.
-Maintaining optimal conditions is necessary for improving the insecticidal performance to obtain better results.
-However, further research is needed to enhance their toxicity for long term storage through slow-release, carrier-based technologies, to ensure complete control, residue-free products for safe storage and export.
+The peppermint oil results were found to be on par with that of neem oil and deltamethrin.
+In case of IGRs, pyriproxyfen provided adequate control, however, it can be further evaluated in combination with other biorational insecticides for complete control of stored grain pests.
+The results suggest that peppermint oil can be used as an alternative to synthetic insecticides for the management of T. castaneum in the storage of sesame seeds.
+Maintaining optimal conditions is necessary for improving the insecticidal performance and to obtain better results.
+However, further research is needed to enhance their toxicity for long term storage through slow-release, carrier-based technologies, to ensure complete control, residue-free products for safe storage and export etc.

 References